The Queen’s Gambit: Making Small Upfront Sacrifices for Better Control of Patent Prosecution

 Learn how to use patent data to understand USPTO examiners.

 Patent Examiner Statistics and Alternative Patent Prosecution Strategies

 Although the patent applicants decided to file an RCE, PatentAdvisor reveals that their patent examiner receives RCEs for only 18.6% of his total patent applications.
 When he does receive an RCE, there is an 87.1% chance that additional action, such as a second RCE or appeal, will be necessary.
 The PatentAdvisor Prosecution Guidebook also informs us that the patent examiner currently has some cases where RCEs were filed over two years ago that are still awaiting action—if this were the case when the patent applicants filed their RCE, they were running the risk of significant delays.
 Alternatively, of the 9% of patent applications reviewed by the patent examiner that led to an appeal cycle, 58.5% ended up winning on appeal.
-Knowing this information could have helped the patent applicants better prepare for all possibilities; choosing an immediate appeal over an RCE could have helped avoid the RCE and subsequent two office actions altogether.
+Knowing this information could have helped the patent applicants better prepare for all possibilities.
+To take better control of the patent prosecution process, choosing an immediate appeal over an RCE could have helped avoid the RCE and subsequent two office actions altogether.

 Learn more about patent analysis tools for intellectual property counsel.

 Learn more by reading Patent Prosecution Analytics: No Longer Just a Nice to Have and watching the on-demand webinar.